Speedy Answers

 Yes.
 You can create a conditional redirect to redirect all the visitors from a specific certain to a different page.

-• Can I display the user's name on a website page utilizing If-So?
+• Can I display the user's name on a website page using If-So?

-If the user is not logged in, you can transfer the user's name as a value of a query parameter in the URL and use our Query-string Dynamic Keyword Insertion shortcode to display the value.
+2. If the user is not logged in, you can pass the user’s name as a value in a query parameter in the URL and then utilize our Query-string DK shortcode to dynamically insert and display the name.
+The user’s name can be stored as a cookie, allowing it to be accessed and displayed on different pages as the user continues browsing the website.

-• Is it possible to create conditional pop-ups using If-So?
+• Can I display conditional pop-ups using If-So?

 Learn more about creating pop-ups using If-So